annovn-dot/ug_vehicle_wash_system/README.md

 # ug_vehicle_wash_system
-Simple FiveM script that handles washing your vehicles
+Simple FiveM script that handles washing your vehicles with cloth or in car washes

 Check our store and our other scripts.
 All you server need vehicle related in one place!
 Saves you some headackes :)